jqno/equalsverifier/docs/_pages/index.md

 ---
 title: EqualsVerifier
 permalink: /
-description: Makes testing equals() and hashCode() in Java a one-liner!
+description: "Makes testing equals() and hashCode() in Java a one-liner!"
+tagline: "Makes testing equals() and hashCode() in Java a one-liner!"
 layout: splash
 header:
   overlay_color: "#263238"